 Some runners complain that they feel unbalanced when running with a single handheld bottle.
 To solve this, you can run with one on each hand.
 This also gives you access to more water.
 Another complaint is that a handheld can actually tire out the arm that is carrying the bottle.
 This might seem surprising, but 16 fl. oz. of water does weigh about 1 pound.
 Add in the weight of your phone and some snacks, and then imagine how many times you swing your arms during even a short run and you begin to get the idea.

-Waistpacks and hydration belts typically offer more storage than a handheld bottle, making them good for longer runs that require more gear.
-Some are big enough that you can stash a very compact windbreaker in a pocket or lash it to the outside with a bungee cord.
+Hydration belts typically offer more storage than a handheld bottle, making them good for longer runs that require more gear.
+Some are big enough that you can stash a compact windbreaker in a pocket or lash it to the outside with a bungee cord.

 Most hydration belts include a single 16–20 fl. oz. water bottle that slips into a sleeve that’s accessible while you’re running.
 Some come with multiple smaller bottles to distribute the weight around the belt and give you the option of drinking different fluids during your run, such as water and an electrolyte drink.
 This design also lets you choose to carry all the bottles or leave some at home, depending on how much water you need during your run.

-A plus compared to handheld bottles is that waistpacks and hydration belts keep your hands free for sections of trail that require scrambling or to catch a fall if you lose your footing.
+For trail runners, a plus compared with handheld bottles is that hydration belts keep your hands free for sections of trail that require scrambling or to catch a fall if you lose your footing.

 Running Vests and Packs

-Running vests: As the name implies, these look like a vest and are designed to fit snug to your body.
+Running vests: Also called running hydration vests, these look like a vest and are designed to fit snug to your body.
 They are similar to a backpack in that they are carried over the shoulders and on your back, but they tend to be a bit lower profile, feature more pockets on the front of the shoulder straps, and don't have a hipbelt like most packs do.
-Running vests feature multiple elastic closures to hold the vest on you and limit bouncing while you're running.
+Running vests feature multiple elastic closures to stabilize the vest and limit bouncing while you're running.

 Running vests can hold a surprising amount of things in individual pockets, which helps keep you organized.
 Many vests include dedicated spots for storing water bottles on the front of the shoulder straps, allowing you to monitor how much water you have left and giving you easy access to the bottles for drinking and refilling.
 Also, carrying two bottles lets you drink two different fluids, like water and an electrolyte drink.
 Most vests also accommodate a hydration reservoir (sometimes sold separately) for runners who like to sip from a tube.

-Running backpacks: These are a lot like a backpack that you’d take on a day hike but many of them feature running-specific features, such as a low-profile design, a simple hipbelt (or no hipbelt at all) and a bunch of pockets that are easy to access while you’re running.
+Running backpacks: These are a lot like a daypack that you’d take on a hike but many of them feature running-specific features, such as a low-profile design, a simple hipbelt or no hipbelt, and a bunch of pockets that are easy to access while you’re running.

-Running backpacks sometimes provide more storage than vests (mostly in the back of the pack), making them a good choice for a run that requires lots of gear and extra clothing.
-Some runners find packs to be a bit bouncier than vests because of where the gear is stowed.
+Running backpacks sometimes provide more storage than vests, mostly in the back of the pack, making them a good choice for a run that requires lots of gear and extra clothing.
+Some runners find packs to be a bit bouncier than vests because of how the gear is stowed.

-Nearly every running pack accommodates a hydration reservoir for easy sipping on the go (reservoirs are sometimes sold separately).
-Many also include pockets on the shoulder straps or sides if you prefer to use water bottles.
+Nearly every running backpack accommodates a hydration reservoir for easy sipping on the go (reservoirs are sometimes sold separately).
+Many also include pockets on the shoulder straps or sides where you can stow water bottles.

 The length of your run will often determine how much water and gear you need to carry, which in turn can dictate the pack that’s best for you.

-In general, the longer you run, the more food, water and gear you need to carry.
+In general, the longer your run, the more food, water and gear you need to carry.
 The location of your run, the weather and your level of experience also play a role.
-A short run in a remote area or foul weather can necessitate that you carry more gear than a long run in an urban park where you’re never too far from a water fountain or a place to get food.
+A short run in a remote area or foul weather can necessitate that you carry more gear than a long run in the city, where you’re never too far from a water fountain or a place to get food.